luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 local x: Red = something :: Blue
 ```

-So, there is no reason why named function type returns would be any different.
+So, there is no reason why named function type returns would function any differently than these existing features.

 The remaining questions are non-technical: